phauer/comment-sidecar/README.md

 # Try it out up front!

-Do you want to try the comment-sidecar before you install it on your side?
+Do you want to try the comment-sidecar before you install it on your site?
 No problem!
 You only need Docker and Docker-Compose and your are ready to go.

 ```bash
 docker-compose up
 ```

-This starts a MySQL database (which already contains the required table and index), MailHog (a test mail server) and an Apache with PHP.
+This starts a MySQL database (which already contains the required table and index), [MailHog](https://github.com/mailhog/MailHog) (a test mail server) and an Apache with PHP.

 Now open [`http://localhost/playground.html`](http://localhost/playground.html) in your browser and play with the comment-sidecar in action.
 On [`http://localhost:8025/`](http://localhost:8025/) you can see the send notification mails.